entymon/serverless-api/README.md

 ### Debugging

-1. Run `yarn start` for run serverless-offline
+1. Run `yarn start` for run serverless-offline // actually works perfect without node.
+Some missed babel libraries blocked console.
 2. Run `node app/dev.js` in separate window  - this one listen console logs but has to be restart any time if something was changed